db-ai/mongo_shell_exporter/README.md

 There is multiple caveats with this method as well:

-1. Metics are collected way before connection is established and can be very stale
-2. No authentication, authorization or access control of any kind
+1. No authentication, authorization or access control of any kind
-3. `nc` implementations can differ and it might be tricky to properly configure it
+2. `nc` implementations can differ and it might be tricky to properly configure it